mizalewski/rails_lograge_middleware/README.md

 Logs:
 * Rails exceptions with more information than pure Lograge.
 You can add custom fields, which will be logged on exception (user, IP, full exception backtrace etc.).
-* Exceptions occurred during running jobs on ActiveJob (Rails 4.2+) - WIP
+* Exceptions occurred during running jobs on ActiveJob (Rails 4.2+)

 # Installation